Protection of Asian Wildlife Species

 ScienceDaily (Mar.
 11, 2009) — Scientists have discovered how the toxoplasmosis parasite may trigger the development of schizophrenia and other bipolar disorders.

-The team from the University of Leeds' Faculty of Biological Sciences has shown that the parasite may play a role in the development of these disorders by Read More
+The team from the University of Leeds' Faculty of Biological Sciences has shown that the parasite may play a role in the development Read More

 Poacher Catches His Own Illegal Tiger Trade on Cell Phone

 When a wildlife conservation patrol in Thailand’s Western Forest Province surprised some poachers, a pile of abandoned gear, particularly a cell phone, provided evidence of their crime:

 The short slide show tells the story.
 In a statement, Joe Walston, who directs programs in Asia for the Wildlife Conservation Society, which is working with the Thai government on tiger conservation projects, Read More